MaxDesiatov/swift-org-website/documentation/articles/wasm-getting-started.md

 with the `swift sdk install` command is tailored specifically for Embedded Swift.
 A subset of Swift Concurrency is also supported in this mode thanks to the functionality provided by WASI.

 To build with Embedded Swift SDK, pass its ID as noted in `swift sdk list` output (which has an `-embedded` suffix) in the `--swift-sdk` option.
-You also have to pass `-c release` to `swift build` and `swift run` to enable optimizations required for Embedded Swift.